 Similar reasoning also applies to mapping conditions that checks for "negative" cases.

 E.g. a condition that will assign a default role if no other role is assigned to a user.

 null input values to be able to correctly respond to all situations.

-However this may make scripting code ugly and complex, littered with checks for null inputs.
+null values to a script may make scripting code ugly and complex, littered with checks for

-Therefore there is a way how to avoid invoking script with
+Therefore, there is a way to avoid invoking script with

-Please note that this setting will skip execution of a script if all inputs are null.
+Please note that this setting will skip execution of a script if all its inputs are null.

-This means that the script will be executed with non-null values only if there is a single mapping source.
+This means that the script will be executed with non-null values only in case there is a single mapping source.

-If there are several mapping sources then the script still may be executed with
+If there are several mapping sources then the script still may get executed with

 null inputs, e.g. in case that one source is